OWASP/owasp-istg/src/03_test_cases/processing_units/README.md

 		<td><i>PA-4</i></td>
 	</tr>
 	<tr valign="top">
-		<th align="left">Logical</th>
+		<th align="left">Authorization</th>
-		<td><i>LA-1</i> - <i>LA-4</i><br>(depending on how the attack is being performed; see summary for more details)</td>
+		<td><i>AA-1</i> - <i>AA-4</i><br>(depending on how the attack is being performed; see summary for more details)</td>
 	</tr>
 </table>
 **Summary**

 As mentioned above, side-channel attacks can be used by an attacker to get access to sensitive data or to manipulate the device operation.
 Usually, side-channel attacks are customized attacks tailored to a specific hardware implementation.

-Depending on how the attack is being performed, different levels of logical access might be required.
-Some side-channel attacks, such as glitching attacks, do not require logical access at all since the attack is performed on a physical level by manipulating the power supply.
+Depending on how the attack is being performed, different levels of authorization access might be required.
+Some side-channel attacks, such as glitching attacks, do not require authorization access at all since the attack is performed on a physical level by manipulating the power supply.
 Other side-channel attack vectors, such as the Meltdown vulnerability, require the execution of code by an attacker.
-Thus, some kind of logical access is necessary.
+Thus, some kind of authorization access is necessary.

 **Test Objectives**